-EQuaLS projects focus on system-level approaches to improving person-centered quality in long-term services and supports.
+EQuaLS projects focus on system-level approaches to improving person-centered quality in long-term services and supports and addressing equity.
 The projects are funded by the National Institutes of Health, Agency for Healthcare Research and Quality, Minnesota Department of Human Services, and other organizations and involve partnerships with a variety of local and national organizations (e.g., Minnesota Diverse Elders Coalition; Health Services Research Institute).

 System Factors and Racial Disparities in Nursing Home Quality of Life and Care, 2015-2021